 Such are the kinds of serious problems that may hide and ferment beneath the 'trivial'.
 Clearly, the subtle human skills that are required to identify and guide such nascent problems are different from those demanded by curative treatments.
 The importance of this distinction was much better recognised, say, forty years ago.
 Then, the kind of pastoral healthcare enacted by Dr F with Ali - our better 'family doctoring' - had been recently explored, crystallised and galvanised by the work of Michael Balint.
+He was a psychoanalyst who made a long-term study, with GPs, of how expanding personal knowledge and understanding with patients greatly enhanced both therapeutic influence and practitioner morale.
 For two decades these interests and skills burgeoned to raise the morale and recruitment in General Practice, until the 1980s.